-We expect sales of long-term savings products through Independent Financial Advisors to continue to be impacted by global economic headwinds.
-Looking forward however we are confident that our new product pipeline will lead to increased sales and long term growth in the business.
+Looking forward we are confident that our new product pipeline will lead to increased sales and long-term growth in the business.
+We expect interest rates will fall slightly from current levels, reducing returns on cash reserves and product margins.

-NEXT TRADING UPDATE
+NOTICE OF TRADING UPDATE

-The next trading update in respect of our financial year ending 30 June 2023 is expected to be published on 4 May 2023.
+A trading update in respect of our financial year ending 30 June 2024 is expected to be published on 26 September 2024.